SeLite/SeLite.github.io/DevelopmentTools.md

 LOG.error(...);
 ```

-Beware that even though there is `LOG` object also in Selenium IDE scope (i.e. in files listed for 'ideURL' in `SeLiteExtensionSequencer.js`), it doesn't work (the messages don't show up in Selenium IDE log).
+Beware that even though there is `LOG` object also in Selenium IDE scope (i.e. in files listed for `ideURL` in `SeLiteExtensionSequencer.js`), it doesn't work (the messages don't show up in Selenium IDE log).
 Use `editor.getUserLog()` instead.

 In Javascript code modules call `SeLiteMisc.log()`, which gives you Selenium Core `LOG` object.
 Alternatively, use `console` object, which logs to Firefox menu > Tools > Web Developer > Browser Console: